Trojan-Plus-Group/trojan-plus/README.md

 Trojan plus can be used as client or server to connect original trojan server or client, so if you just upgrade trojan plus binary with old config file or single-end, it can work all the same, we has optimized original trojan project a lot, especially in NAT mode.

+Trojan plus' experimental features need to be used/enabled **both server-end and client-end**, so if you want to use them, please update both ends into trojan plus.
+In the other words, if you don't use/enable experimental features, you can use trojan plus in single end to adapt the original trojan.

-Trojan plus has a different believes with original trojan, r**unning effective with more features first** instead of project simplification (origin trojan don't want to add unnecessary features, they want to [keep the project simple](https://github.com/trojan-gfw/trojan/blob/master/CONTRIBUTING.md#pull-requests)).
+Trojan plus has a different believes with original trojan, **running effective with more features first** instead of project simplification (origin trojan don't want to add unnecessary features, they want to [keep the project simple](https://github.com/trojan-gfw/trojan/blob/master/CONTRIBUTING.md#pull-requests)).
 Under this trojan plus believes, for Android lib, we even write a low level TUN tunnel interface to get better effective a little bit, rather than integrate/use other 3rd system directly such as tun2socks or clash (such as [shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android) and [Igniter](https://github.com/trojan-gfw/igniter)).

 Trojan plus project's best running environment is Linux system in NAT mode (might be known as transparent proxy), it would be better if you has a software-router instead of OpenWrt in a weak hardware.
 That's to say trojan plus is prepared for company's gateway for handreds of devices proxying.